RedactedFury/Fury/x/liquidfarming/spec/README.md

 ## Abstract

-This document specifies the `liquidfarming` module that provides a functionality for farmers to have another option to use with their liquidity pool coins in Crescent Network.
+This document specifies the `liquidfarming` module that provides a functionality for farmers to have another option to use with their liquidity pool coins in fury Network.

 ## Contents